 Darlingtonia State Natural Site is a 18-acre botanical preserve, located 5 miles north of Florence.
 A short boardwalk trail loops through a bog where unique and endangered species thrive.
 This site is dedicated to the protection of Cobra Lily or Cobra Orchid.
 The plant is known as a carnivorous plant and is also referred to as a pitcher plant.

-Cobra lily, scientifically called Darlingtonia Californica, is the only representative of the pitcher plant family or Sarraceniaceae in the state of Oregon.
+Cobra Lily, scientifically called Darlingtonia Californica, is the only representative of the pitcher plant family or Sarraceniaceae in the state of Oregon.

 The plant itself is native to Oregon and Northern California, however, it can’t readily be found in wild nature.
-Darlingtonia State Natural Site might be the only place in Oregon you can witness insect-eating plants in action reminiscent of man-eaters of horror movies.
+Darlingtonia State Natural Site might be the only place in Oregon where you can witness insect-eating plants in action reminiscent of man-eaters of horror movies.

 Darlingtonia State Natural Site has a parking area as well as restrooms and a small picnic spot.

 Important!
 Cobra Lily has been seriously diminished in the wild by illegal gathering.
 Collecting this rare plant is illegal in Oregon.

 Services: Restrooms, picnic area

 Popularity: Low to Moderate

 - 132 miles southwest of Salem